codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-auth0.md

 toc: true
 ---

 Create an SSO account for Auth0 in Codefresh.
-Start by creating an Auth0 application, create the SSO account in Codefresh, and then define the SSO settings for the application in Auth0.
+Start by creating an Auth0 application, then create the SSO account in Codefresh, and finally define the SSO settings for the application in Auth0.

 ## 1. Create an Auth0 application
 First create a new application in Auth0.